EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-10-09-how-we-work-pair-programming.md

     1. Improves our cohesion as a team
 1. Improves our code
     1. Two people make better design decisions than one person
-    1. Part of the Navigator's job is to spot opportunites for refactoring, so we're constantly refactoring out codebase
+    1. Part of the second person's job is to spot opportunities for refactoring, so we're constantly refactoring out codebase

 ## How We Got Started Pairing